Devan hopeful of a better PJ City showing in 2020 season | Goal.com

 "I hope the players will focus on this pre-season training to get fit because the season is going to be long.
 We've formed the team for the new season with experienced players like Gurusamy and Christie with youth players like Kogileswaran and Solomon.

 "So it's a mixture of youth and experience players and hopefully the good quality foreign players that we will be able to get will beef up the squad.
 I think we will be a far better team in 2020 compared to 2019.
-We should have a better chance to perform in the league and hopefully we can do better than 2019.
+We should have a better chance to perform in the league and hopefully we can do better than 2019," said Devan through the club's Facebook page.

 Apart from the changes to the playing squad, this new season also see PJ City switching their training ground from Nilai to University Malaya.
 A move that will see them closer to their home ground which is the Petaling Jaya Municipal Stadium as well as to their owners Q-Net.